Food Exhibitions

 This pop-up spice exhibition is only available for a limited time at the Singapore Maritime Gallery, during SG HeritageFest.

 Be sure to explore the rest of the Singapore Maritime Gallery too!
-It’s been recently refreshed, with a new maritime heritage zone, “Tides of Time”, tracing Singapore’s maritime beginnings to as far back at the 3rd century.
+It’s been recently refreshed, with a new maritime heritage zone, “Tides of Time”, tracing Singapore’s maritime beginnings to as far back as the 3rd century.

 Maritime and Port Authority of Singapore